I believe technology is the precondition for the highest good.

 I obtained a M.Sc. in Geophysics from the Earth Science department at Rice University in May 2013.
 My Thesis subject was “A Compressive Sensing Approach to the High-Resolution Linear Radon Transform: Application on Teleseismic Wavefields” (defense slides, thesis, paper).
 My scientific advisor Prof. Alan Levander leads the Global Seismology Group at Rice.
 I graduated from Georgia Institute of Technology in May 2011 with a M.Sc. in Electrical & Computer Engineering.
 My major was in Digital & Statistical Signal Processing.
 Prior to this, I completed B.Sc. and M.Sc. degrees in Electrical Engineering at INP-ENSEEIHT in Toulouse in France.
 My focus there was on Signal Processing.
 To gain admission to a Grande École in France, I did preparatory classes between 2007 and 2009 at Lycée Moulay Driss in Fes in Morocco.
 This program consisted of two intensive years with special focus on Mathematics and Physics.

-My main research has been centered at the development and application of cutting-edge signal processing and inversion techniques to analyze geophysical data, enhance its quality and extract maximum information from it.
+My main research has been centered at the development and application of cutting-edge geophysical processing and inversion technologies to prospect for oil and gas.
 I have so far been able to work on multiple real-world problems in fields such as oceanography, borehole geophysics, in addition to earthquake and exploration seismology.

 During my studies at Georgia Tech, in addition to being a teaching assistant at Signals & Systems (ECE 3048), I took the following classes: